The Aviation Law Review: Australia

 - the nature and extent of vertical integration in the market.29

-The Commission may then grant approval or clearance if it is satisfied of these factors.
+The ACCC may then grant approval or clearance if it is satisfied on these factors.

 Establishing liability and settlement

-Under the Civil Aviation (Carriers' Liability) Act 1959, and Article 35 of the Montreal Convention 1999, an action must be brought within two years of the date of arrival of the aircraft at the destination, or, if the aircraft did not arrive at the destination, from the date at which it should have arrived, or the date at which the carriage stopped, whichever is later.35
+Under the Civil Aviation (Carriers' Liability) Act 1959, and Article 35 of the Montreal Convention 1999, an action must be brought within two years of the date of arrival of the aircraft at its destination or, if the aircraft did not arrive at the destination, from the date on which it should have arrived, or the date on which the carriage stopped, whichever is later.35

 ii Carriers' liability towards passengers and third parties